cw257900/inspiration_python/PlugIns/round2/README.md

 1. Initialize a Git repository

+3.   pdfplumber,
+4.   sentence_transformers,
-2. Used: pdfplumber, sentence_transformers, PIL for image, transformers for CLIPProcessor, CLIPModel, numpy , InstructorEmbedding,
+5. PIL for image, transformers for CLIPProcessor, CLIPModel,
+6.   numpy ,
+7. InstructorEmbedding,
+8. Pinecone for VectorDB

-3. Add embeddings with text, table and image separately to pinecone
+9. Add embeddings with text, table and image separately to pinecone